The Hunt (2012 film): Plot

-Lucas is a member of a close-knit rural Danish community.
-He misses his teenage son, Marcus, who mostly lives with his ex-wife, but he gets along well with the young children at the local kindergarten where he has worked since the school at which he taught closed.
-When Marcus says he wants to live with Lucas and Lucas starts to date Nadja, a co-worker, his fortunes seem to be looking up.
+Lucas is a member of a close-knit rural Danish community and works at a local kindergarten, where he gets along well with the children.
+He misses his teenage son, Marcus, who lives with his ex-wife after their recent divorce.
+However, Lucas' fortune seems to take a turn after Marcus states he would prefer to live with his father and Lucas starts dating Nadja, a co-worker at the kindergarten.

-Klara, who is the daughter of Lucas' best friend Theo as well as a pupil at Lucas' kindergarten, has a tendency to wander off on her own when her parents argue, and Lucas occasionally happens upon her when she is alone and helps her out.
-He accommodates her aversion to stepping on cracks and says she can walk his dog Fanny whenever she wants.
-Over time, Klara develops a crush on Lucas.
-When she kisses him on the mouth and gives him a small gift, he gently rebuffs her, and she becomes dejected.
-Using details from a pornographic picture shown to her by a friend of her older brother, Klara makes comments that lead Grethe, the director of the kindergarten, to believe Lucas exposed himself to her.
-Grethe invites an acquaintance to interview Klara, and after Klara nods in response to the man's leading questions, Grethe, who does not believe that children lie about such things, alerts the authorities and informs the parents of the children who attend the kindergarten.
-Klara later contradicts her initial story, but the adults see this as stemming from denial of what happened to her.
+Klara, the daughter of Lucas' best friend Theo and a pupil at the kindergarten, has a tendency to wander off on her own when her parents argue; Lucas occasionally happens upon her when she is alone and helps her out.
+He accommodates her aversion to stepping on cracks and says she can walk his dog, Fanny, whenever she wants.
+Over time, Klara develops a crush on Lucas; when she kisses him on the mouth and gives him a small gift, he gently rebuffs her, leaving her dejected.

+Using details from a pornographic picture shown to her by her older brother's friend, Klara makes comments that lead Grethe, the director of the kindergarten, to believe Lucas indecently exposed himself to her.
+Grethe informs Lucas of the allegation but is unable to tell him of the details; she then invites an acquaintance to interview Klara, and after she nods in response to the man's leading questions, Grethe, who does not believe that children lie about such things, alerts the authorities and informs the parents of the children who attend the kindergarten.
+Klara later contradicts her initial story, but the adults see this as stemming from denial of her ordeal.

-Lucas loses his job, his friendship with Theo is destroyed, and he is shunned by the community as a child molester and outcast.
-Due to the vague language used and the secrecy around the investigation, he does not know specifically what he is supposed to have done, but he eventually hears he may have been accused of abusing multiple children.
-The strain of this revelation leads him to break up with Nadja when he thinks she doubts his innocence.
+Lucas subsequently loses his job, his friendship with Theo, and is shunned by the community.
+Due to the vague language used and the secrecy around the investigation, he does not know specifically what he is accused of, but eventually hears he may have been accused of abusing multiple children.
+The strain of this revelation leads him to end his relationship with Nadja, as Lucas believes she doubts his innocence.